 We carry out regular benchmarking to see how good we are at providing excellent Customer Service.
-The Institute of Customer Service undertakes two surveys for us, one with our external customers and one with our colleagues.
-The results of the last survey completed by Kent and Medway residents, revealed that the Authority is providing an exceptional level of customer service across the board, including emergency response, safe and well home visits and building fire safety inspections.
+During 2020/21 we launched the Institute of Customer Service (ICS) business benchmarking tool for external customers to complete an independent survey.
+We repeated this benchmarking exercise in 2022.
+The results of the last survey completed by Kent and Medway residents, showed that our satisfaction levels are outstanding and improved on our excellent scores from 2020.
 When benchmarked against other local public services in the institute's UK Customer Satisfaction Index, the Authority scores compare exceptionally well across the areas measured; experience, customer ethos, emotional connection, ethics and complaint handling.
 The Authority also compared well against the all sector UK Customer Satisfaction Index average, which includes private sector organisations.
+Some of the headlines are:-